 The United States has been operating under a presidentially declared emergency since March 13, 2020 due to the Coronavirus Disease 2019 (also referred to as COVID-19).
 The potential impact of COVID-19 on the global, U.S. and local economies creates a high degree of economic uncertainty with business disruptions in supply chains in both the non-ag and the ag sectors.
 The Farm Credit Bank of Texas (Bank) and the Association continue during these unprecedented times to fulfill their mission to support agriculture and rural communities by providing access to reliable and consistent credit.
-The bank increased its cash position to accommodate the potential liquidity needs of those borrowers through the end of the first quarter but lowered the cash position at the end of June as market conditions returned to normalcy.
-The Bank has been able to maintain access to the debt market to redeem and replace callable debt, fund incremental needs and increase liquidity without significant changes to its funding strategies or interest rate risk profile.
-The credit quality of the bank's loan portfolio continues to remain strong and capital levels remain strong as well.
+The Bank has been able to maintain access to the financial markets to redeem and replace preferred-stock and callable debt and fund incremental needs.
+There have been no significant changes to its funding strategies or interest rate risk profile.
+The credit quality of the Bank's loan portfolio continues to remain strong and capital levels remain strong as well.

 As discussed further in the "Liquidity and Funding Sources" and "Relationship with the Farm Credit Bank of Texas" sections of Management's Discussion and Analysis, the Association relies on the Bank as its primary source of funding for its operations, and is therefore impacted by these factors that affect the Bank.
 The Association is closely monitoring its loan portfolio overall and is particularly focused on sectors that may be pressured by COVID-19 and its related economic impacts.
 The Association will continue to evaluate its allowance for loan losses as changes in outlook occur.
-Through June 30, 2020 and the date of this report, the Association's loan portfolio has maintained strong credit quality.
+Through September 30, 2020 and the date of this report, the Association's loan portfolio has maintained strong credit quality.
 In addition, capital levels remain strong to address adversity and support continuing loan demand.
 The Association has taken actions provide relief to many Association borrowers affected by COVID-19.
 Servicing actions include deferring payments, extending terms, providing additional liquidity, and a temporary moratorium on foreclosures that expired by the end of the second quarter.